Social media marketing is here to stay. If you’re not already on the bandwagon, I have one question for you: what are you waiting for?

 That’s why social proof is something prospective customers look for before making a buying decision.

-Ask your existing customers for the first-hand experience.
+Ask your existing customers for a first-hand experience.
 Collect customer reviews, video testimonials, and other forms of feedback.
 Successful customer stories and testimonials will show your prospects how your products can help them.

 - You will see the real sales and conversion magic when you start implementing these tactics.
 Don’t forget to evaluate your performance and adjust your strategy as you run your social media accounts.